 If there is a time difference, agree with an IT outsourcing vendor how and when it will be convenient for both of you to communicate.

 This will allow you to quickly discuss project issues.
 You can define a specific time limit for responding to emails and messages, as well as holding video meetings.

 As our practice shows, having 3-4 hours per day is enough.

 7. Take into account language skills and culture

 Always consider the vendor’s language skills and cross-cultural differences when you hire a programmer.

-Make sure that the partner’s team speaks English or the required language to avoid communication difficulties.
+Make sure that the software development partner’s team speaks English or the required language to avoid communication difficulties.